MarekGodlo/smart-door-lock-rfid-pin/README.md

-# Smart door lock with rfid and PIN
+# Smart door lock with RFID and PIN
-A simple project for creating a simple door lock with rfid card scanner and PIN.
-It was creating for fun, **NOT TO USE FOR COMMERCIAL PURPOSES** .
+A simple project for creating a basic lock system using an RFID card scanner and a PIN keypad.
+This project was created for fun and educational purposes only. **NOT INTENDED FOR COMMERCIAL USE**.

 ## Features
 - improve project structure